 In 2006, he represented the Honorable Nathan Hecht, the Chief Justice of the Texas Supreme Court, following Hecht’s citation for speaking in favor to the media of Harriet Meyer’s nomination for the United States Supreme Court in 2005.
 The matter went to court, and the three judge court dismissed the sanctions against Hecht as a violation of First Amendment law.

-chip babcock Chip Babcock discusses the “chilling effect” that occurs when people cease to exercise their First Amendment rights for fear that the government will seek legal retribution.
+WATCH Chip Babcock discusses the “chilling effect” that occurs when people cease to exercise their First Amendment rights for fear that the government will seek legal retribution.